dpc/brainwiki/README.md

 See [wiki](https://github.com/dpc/brainwiki/wiki) for current project status.

 BrainWiki is a wiki where everything is addressed using tags.
 This allows organization without any premeditated structure.

+Created for personal use, to help me gather and view my messy md notes.

 Eg.